flynn/flynn/docs/content/security.md

 Flynn ports accessible are 80 and 443 to prevent compromise.
 Access to these internal Flynn ports is equivalent to root access, so be careful.

-Access to the controller and dashboard is available via HTTPS over port 443, and a randomly generated bearer token is used for authentication.
+Access to the controller is available via HTTPS over port 443, and a randomly generated bearer token is used for authentication.
 The TLS certificate used for communication is generated during installation.
 A cryptographic hash of the certificate is pinned as part of the CLI configuration string to prevent man-in-the-middle attacks.

-## Dashboard CA Certificate

-A CA certificate is also generated during installation and signs the certificate presented by the controller and dashboard.
-The private key corresponding associated with the CA certificate is discarded immediately to prevent misuse.
-The CA certificate is required as a work-around for how browsers handle multiple connections to servers with self-signed certificates.
-The CA certificate is provided to the browser by the dashboard in order to allow TLS-encrypted communication with the dashboard and the controller.
-The certificate may be provided over an insecure connection the first time the dashboard is visited, do not install the certificate if the connection is not trusted.
-In the future we will use [Let's Encrypt](https://letsencrypt.org) to avoid the need for the generated certificates and trust bootstrapping.

 ## Applications